 We have learned that objects have state, identity and behavior.
 Recall that state is what an object knows, behavior is what an object does, and identity is what an object is (a hunk of memory).
-Since the body of our class is empty, Simple objects no nothing and do nothing.
+Since the body of our class is empty, Simple objects know nothing and do nothing of great use.
 The can, however do some basic stuff.
 They can be represented as strings, and they can be checked for equality.
 Here we see this.